 Editor: Modify P1215L25-26 as follows:

-The BS-FBCK field indicates the index of the TRN-T field that was received with the best quality in the last received BRP-TX PPDU, where the first TRN-T field in the PPDU is defined as having an index equal to 1.
+The BS-FBCK field indicates the index of the TRN-T subfield that was received with the best quality in the last received BRP-TX PPDU, where the first TRN-T subfield in the PPDU is defined as having an index equal to 1.

 Editor: Modify P2888L37 as follows

-each of the TRN-T field repetition (except for those using the CE AWV configuration).
+each of the TRN-T subfields repetition (except for those using the CE AWV configuration).
 The beam

 Editor: Modify P1371L63 as follows:

-corresponding to 0 to 64 TRN-R fields.
+corresponding to 0 to 64 TRN-R subfields.
 Other values are reserved.
 If the subfield is set to 0, the transmitting

 Editor: Modify P1847L19 as follows:

-set to indicate the number of TRN-R fields the initiator requests for use in the BRP transaction
+set to indicate the number of TRN-R subfields the initiator requests for use in the BRP transaction

 Editor: Modify P1847L25-26 as follows:

-with a BRP frame with the MID-REQ field set to 0 and the L-RX field set to indicate the number of TRN-R fields the responder requests for use in the BRP transaction.
+with a BRP frame with the MID-REQ field set to 0 and the L-RX field set to indicate the number of TRN-R subfields the responder requests for use in the BRP transaction.

 Editor: Modify P1860L23-26 as follows:

-the responder sending a BRP frame with TRN-R fields (as requested in the BRP setup subphase).
+the responder sending a BRP frame with TRN-R subfields (as requested in the BRP setup subphase).
 This packet may be transmitted using a wide pattern, approaching an omni transmit

 Editor: Modify P1860L41 as follows:

 pattern, or using a sector antenna pattern.
-The receiver may use the TRN-R fields for receive training.
+The receiver may use the TRN-R subfields for receive training.

 Editor: Modify P1864L42 as follows:

-respond with a BRP packet (20.9.2.2 (Beam refinement)) including as many TRN-R fields as indicated in
+respond with a BRP packet (20.9.2.2 (Beam refinement)) including as many TRN-R subfields as indicated in

 Editor: Modify P1867L17 as follows:

-A STA that has requested beam refinement receive training shall, except when receiving TRN-R fields, set
+A STA that has requested beam refinement receive training shall, except when receiving TRN-R subfields, set

 Editor: Modify P1867L36 as follows:

-In a BRP-RX packet, all TRN-R fields shall be transmitted using the same TX AWV configuration as the
+In a BRP-RX packet, all TRN-R subfields shall be transmitted using the same TX AWV configuration as the

 Editor: Modify P1867L41 as follows:

-0, in which case the TRN-R fields shall be transmitted using the best known TX AWV configuration for
+0, in which case the TRN-R fields subshall be transmitted using the best known TX AWV configuration for

 Editor: Modify P1868L42 as follows:

-sequence when the beam tracking initiator requests TRN-R fields, while Figure 10-82 (Example of beam
+sequence when the beam tracking initiator requests TRN-R subfields, while Figure 10-82 (Example of beam

 Editor: in figure 10-81 (Example of beam tracking procedure with initiator requesting TRN-R) replace “TRN-R fields” with TNR-R subfields”